 reporters who would actually call me for an interview or at least to check

-what intrigues media people and what doesn’t.
-Give them contact information and
+way, for learning what intrigues media people and what doesn’t.
+Give them

-permission to call you if they wish.
-Note: Though I have received lots of
+you send them.
+Note: Though I have received lots of publicity using HARO, only

-publicity using HARO, not once has someone called me.
+once has someone called me.
+E-mails are a big time-saver.

 4.